-Crohn’s disease is a condition where a person’s bowels stay in a frequent state of inflammation.
+Crohn’s disease is a condition where a person’s bowels are subject to recurrent inflammation.
 It can affect any part of the digestive tract.
 Most often, Crohn’s disease affects the small intestine and beginning of the colon.
 This is different from ulcerative colitis, which usually affects only the colon.

 Crohn’s disease can cause a number of symptoms, including: